IntegralDefense/ACE/docs/analyst-orientation.rst

 Working Alerts
 --------------

-This section coveres the basics for working and managing ACE Alerts.
+This section covers the basics for working and managing ACE Alerts.
 If you're comfortable, skip ahead to the `Examples`_ section to find a walkthrough of a few ACE alerts being worked.

 The Manage Alerts Page
 ~~~~~~~~~~~~~~~~~~~~~~

 ACE Alerts will queue up on the Manage Alerts page.
 By default, only alerts that are open (not dispositioned_) and not owned by another analyst are displayed.
-When working an alert, analysts should take ownership of it to prevent other analysts from starting to work on the same alert.
+When working an alert, analysts should **take ownership** of it to prevent other analysts from starting to work on the same alert.
 This prevents re-work and saves analyst time.
 You can take ownership of one or more Alerts, on the Manage Alerts page, by checking Alert checkboxes and clicking the 'Take Ownership' button.
 You can also take ownership of an Alert when viewing an individual Alert.
-Below is an example of the Manage Alerts page with thirty two open, un-owned Alerts.
+Below is an example of the Manage Alerts page with thirty-two open, un-owned Alerts.

 .. _manage-alerts-page:
 .. figure:: _static/ACE-gui-medium.png